 Different Veil Types & How to Choose

-Tuesday, October 25th, 2016 Wedding IDEAS, INSPIRATION AND INSIDER TIPS
+December 15th, 2021 Wedding IDEAS, INSPIRATION AND INSIDER TIPS

 You probably spent a considerable amount of time choosing your dress, so this piece of your ensemble should get proper attention as well.

-The Story Behind the Veil
+The Story Behind this Accessory

 In ancient times, brides were depicted as innocent, and vulnerable.
 To keep this sense of purity, the veil was worn to hide her from evil spirits.